-It has been sketched by Heuts \cite{Heuts2} how to associate an infinite loop space, i.e. a connective spectrum to a dendroidal set $D$.
+It has been sketched by Heuts \cite{Heuts2} how to associate an infinite loop space, i.e. a connective spectrum, to a dendroidal set $D$.
 We use a slight variant of his construction to define what we call the algebraic K-theory spectrum $\calK(D)$ of an $\infty$-operad (Section \ref{sec_spec}).
 We show that the homotopy groups of this spectrum agree with our $K$-theory groups $K_n(D)$ (Theorem \ref{prop53}).
 In some cases we can identify this spectrum.
 For example every simplicial set $X$ gives rise to a dendroidal set $i_!X$.
 For this case we can show that the associated spectrum is the suspension spectrum of the geometric realization of $X$.
-The main result of \cite{BaNi} even implies that the functor $D \mapsto \calK(D)$ induces an equivalences between a suitable localization of the category of $\infty$-operads and the homotopy category of connective spectra.
+The main result of \cite{BaNi} even implies that the functor $D \mapsto \calK(D)$ induces an equivalence between a suitable localization of the category of $\infty$-operads and the homotopy category of connective spectra.
 In particular all connective spectra arise as $\calK(D)$ for some $\infty$-operad $D$. \\

-Finally we want to explain why we choose to call these invariants $K$-groups resp. $K$-theory spectra.
-Therefore recall that by definition the algebraic $K$-theory of a ring $R$ is computed using its category of finitely generated projective modules (or some related space like $BGl(R)$).
-There are several equivalent variants to produce $K$-theory groups $K_n(R)$ and a $K$-theory spectrum $\mathcal{K}(R)$ from this category.
-This theory was initiated by Quillen \cite{QuillenK}, see also \cite{th82}.
+Finally we want to explain why we have decided to call these invariants $K$-groups (and $K$-theory spectra).
+Recall that, by definition, algebraic $K$-theory of a ring $R$ is computed using its category of finitely generated projective modules (or some related space like $BGL(R)$).
+There are several equivalent variants that produce the $K$-theory groups $K_n(R)$ and a $K$-theory spectrum $\mathcal{K}(R)$ from this category.
+The whole theory was initiated by Quillen \cite{QuillenK}, but see also \cite{th82}.
 We have already explained in the first paragraph that a symmetric monoidal category can be considered as an operad and thus also as an $\infty$-operad.
-For the groupoid of finitely projective modules over a ring this $\infty$-operad is denoted by $N_d\text{Proj}_R$.
+For the groupoid of finitely generated projective modules over a ring $R$ this $\infty$-operad is denoted by $N_d\text{Proj}_R$.
 We then show in Theorem \ref{generalization} that the $K$-theory of this $\infty$-operad is equivalent to the algebraic $K$-theory of the ring $R$: